Liu Yifei

-Liu Yifei (刘亦菲; born August 25, 1987) is a Chinese-born American (Note: Liu only holds United States citizenship.
+Liu Yifei (刘亦菲; born August 25, 1987) is a Chinese American (Note: Liu only holds United States citizenship.
 China's nationality laws do not recognize dual nationality, and if a Chinese national acquires a foreign nationality, "they automatically lose Chinese nationality".
 Her birthplace, family and early life are all covered in the "Early life" section.) actress.
 She has appeared multiple times on Forbes China Celebrity 100 list and was named one of the New Four Dan actresses of China by Tencent Entertainment in 2009.
 She is known for her roles in Chinese TV shows such as The Story of a Noble Family, Demi-Gods and Semi-Devils, Chinese Paladin, A Dream of Splendor, The Tale of Rose and Meet Yourself.
 She became known to international audiences as the titular character in the Disney live-action film Mulan.

 Early life

 Liu was born on August 25, 1987 in Tongji Hospital in Wuhan, Hubei as An Feng (安风).
 She is an only child.
 Her father is An Shaokang (安少康), who served as a first secretary of the Education Office of the Chinese Embassy in France and director of the Confucius Institute at the University of Paris VII.
 Her mother is Liu Xiaoli (刘晓莉), a dancer and stage performer from Hubei.
 Her parents divorced when she was 10 years old, and she was raised solely by her mother.
 That same year, she adopted her mother's surname and changed her name to "Liu Ximeizi" (刘茜美子).
 Her godfather is Chen Jinfei (陈金飞), the Chairman of Beijing Tongchan Investment Group.

 In 1997, when Liu was 10 years old, she and her mother immigrated to the United States.
 She lived in Queens, New York City where she attended Louis Pasteur Middle School 67.
 In 2002, she returned to China to pursue an acting career and took the stage name "Liu Yifei" (刘亦菲).
 Several weeks after returning to China, Liu was accepted into the Performance Institute of Beijing Film Academy at age 15 and graduated in 2006.